EngeneringAS/Task3/Diagrams/readme.txt

-In this folder are UML files for assignments
+In this folder are UML files and Use Case diagrams for assignments